-Kids yearn for June all year long.
-So, check out the ideas, treks, adventures, and child-friendly surprises below, and truly enjoy your family time together.
+Kids yearn for June all year long (don't we all?).
+So, check out the ideas below, and truly enjoy your family time together.

 1. Unlock a box of summer.
-Few things get kids stoked for time off from school faster than the sight of an open pool, travel brochures, or the promise of doing, well, whatever it is they love all summer.
-So why not give your kids a treat and let them unlock your plans—literally.
+Why not give your kids a treat and let them unlock your plans—literally.

 - Gather a few summer-themed supplies and symbols that your kids will recognize (see the list below).
 Toss the collection into a box, and “lock” the box or tie a bow around it.